 We strongly support initiatives to promote safe and responsible vehicle use.
 Driving dangerously risks your own safety and the welfare of others.

-- Speeding is a major contributing factor in serious and fatal crashes.
+- Drive at a safe speed: Speeding is a major contributing factor in serious and fatal crashes.
 Do not drive faster than the speed limit and reduce speed when road and weather conditions deteriorate and while driving in heavy traffic.

-- Seatbelts save lives.
-Drivers and passengers who do not wear a seatbelt contribute to approximately 28% of road crash fatalities every year.
+- Wear a seatbelt: Seatbelts save lives.
+Drivers and passengers who do not wear a seatbelt contribute to a large percentage of road crash fatalities every year.
 Wear a seat belt and ensure all of your passengers do too.

-- Driver distraction and inattention are major causes of crashes.
-A safe driver must totally concentrate on driving.
-Resist the temptation to focus on technological and non-technological distractions both inside and outside your vehicle.
+- Avoid being distracted: Driver distraction and inattention are major causes of crashes.
+A safe driver must totally concentrate on driving and stay alert when behind the wheel.
+Resist the temptation to focus on technological and other distractions both inside and outside your vehicle such as mobile phone use, wearing headphones, adjusting the car stereo, or eating whilst driving.

-- Well maintained vehicles are safer and reduce whole-of-life operating costs.
-Complete the vehicle maintenance requirements as per the manufacturer vehicle handbook.
-Service the vehicle on time and have all repairs completed promptly.
+- Maintain the vehicle: Well-maintained vehicles are safer and reduce whole-of-life operating costs.
+Complete the vehicle maintenance requirements as per the vehicle owner’s handbook.
+Service the vehicle on time and action vehicle repairs as soon as possible.

-- Unfamiliar vehicles may pose a safety risk to the driver.
-Learn about the features of an unfamiliar vehicle prior to driving rather than during the journey.
-Consult the manufacturer vehicle handbook or request new vehicle induction training.
+- Vehicle familiarisation: Unfamiliar vehicles may pose a safety risk to the driver.
+Take time to familiarise yourself with features of a vehicle prior to driving rather than during the journey.
+Consult the vehicle owner’s handbook or request vehicle induction training.

-- Rear end crashes represent a significant portion of crashes involving QFleet vehicles.
+- Maintain a safe following distance: Nose to tail crashes represent a significant portion of incidents.
 Be aware of the distance required to safely stop your vehicle and maintain a safe following distance.
 Increase your safety gap as speed increases or conditions deteriorate.
 Leave a following distance of at least 3 seconds between you and the vehicle in front.

 Driving in adverse conditions